EUMETNET/meteogate-documentation/docs/1-overview.md

 - **Monitoring and metrics**: Usage statistics and performance data are collected through the Insights Service to proactively identify issues.
 - **Service differentiation**: Authenticated users and EUMETNET Member users may receive enhanced QoS, including higher rate limits or data prioritisation.

-Minimum acceptable service levels for MeteoGate components are described in the **Quality of Service Policy**.
+Minimum acceptable service levels for MeteoGate components are agreed by EUMETNET.

-> [to be updated if required]